-Technical analysis is one of the three types of analysis that traders use to make decisions.
-The other two are fundamental and sentimental analysis.
-Technical analysis involves the use of technical indicators to make forecasts on how the asset price will move.
+Technical analysis is one of the three types of analysis that traders use to make decisions (the other two are fundamental and sentimental).
+This analysis involves the use of technical indicators to make forecasts on how the asset price will move.

 The core of trading and investing is to find a trend and follow it to the end.
 When you find a trend that is moving upwards, the goal is to buy and when you find a trend that is moving downwards, the goal is to sell.

 Oscillators are indicators that are used to show the extremes of the trends.
 They are mostly known as indicators of oversold and overbought positions.
 Examples of these types of indicators are:

 The volumes show the activity of the other investors in the market.
 For example, the trend and volumes indicator can reveal a bullish trend but at a low volume environment.
 If this happens, it could be a false breakout.

 There are other indicators that are not in either of the classification but ones that help the traders make decisions.
 These include: Fractals, Heiken Ashi, and iExposure among others.

 Apart from these indicators, there are other tools that will help you improve your technical analysis skills.
 These are known as charting tools because they give you an indication of where the price of an asset will move next.

 Another important aspect in technical analysis is the candlestick patterns.
-It is almost impossible to be successful in this analysis if you don’t know how to interpret the candlestick patterns.
-Examples of the most popular patterns are:
+It is almost impossible to be successful in this analysis if you don’t know how to interpret a candlestick chart.

 - Three Line Strikes